 Kasha-Katuwe Tent Rocks National Monument

-There are two steps to complete to gain admission to the Kasha-Katuwe Tent Rocks National Monument (Monument):
+Complete these two steps to gain admission to the Kasha-Katuwe Tent Rocks National Monument (Monument):

 Reserve a Bureau of Land Management (BLM) Ticket Reservation from this webpage for every visitor in your group.
 The Monument is open for visitation Thursday through Monday (excluding designated closure dates listed below).